esmsdn/Innovation-Day/02. Internet of Things - Hands on Lab/node-red_lab.md

 ```
 HostName=[hubname].azure-devices.net;DeviceId=EdisonNodeRed;SharedAccessKey=[new-device-key]
 ```
-Connect a new function node to the Temperature output and write this function
+Connect a new function node to the Temperature output and write this function, that creates a string with a JSON object that we will send through the wire to IoT Hub.

 ```
 msg.payload =JSON.stringify({